Frozen Shoulder in 2025: Causes and Faster Recovery Tips

 The resolution phase, called the "thawing" stage, involves gradual restoration of motion as the inflammatory process resolves and capsular restrictions slowly improve.
 Without intervention, this phase can last 12-42 months before full function is restored.

-Our comprehensive shoulder rehabilitation Wayne NJ program is specifically designed to address the unique challenges presented by each phase of adhesive capsulitis.
+Our thorough shoulder rehabilitation Wayne NJ program is specifically designed to address the unique challenges presented by each phase of adhesive capsulitis.

 Risk Factors and Associated Conditions